Flurrywinde/vim-choicescript/README.md

 # vim-choicescript

 Hopefully one day this will be a plugin (once I learn how to make plugins).
-For now, it is simply three files to add to your .vim directory:
+For now, it is simply four files to add to your .vim directory:

 **after/ftplugin/choicescript.vim:** Choicescript indentation